pjc0247/UniScript/docs/limitation.md

 Lambda
 ----
-Will be implemented in high priority.
+Will be implemented with high priority.

 And more...